Connect with others who understand.

 Overview

-Soliris is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to reduce the destruction of red blood cells in people with paroxysmal nocturnal hemoglobinuria (PNH).
-Soliris is also referred to by its drug name, eculizumab.
+Soliris is approved by the U.S. Food and Drug Administration (FDA) to treat people with paroxysmal nocturnal hemoglobinuria (PNH).
+Soliris is prescribed for individuals with PNH to reduce hemolysis (destruction of red blood cells), which helps improve symptoms like anemia and reduce the risk of complications related to blood clotting.
+Soliris is also known by its drug name, eculizumab.

 How do I take it?